-Everything has a beginning and for me ‘Talk to Lee Anne’ was the start of my career working with my own clients.
-In the summer of 2014, I was definitely a designer that was “wet behind the ears.”
+Everything has a beginning and for me, ‘Talk to Lee Anne’ was the start of my career working with my clients.
+In the summer of 2014, I was a designer that was “wet behind the ears.”
 I, personally, didn’t have a solid brand or design workflow.
-Additionally, all I was a set of various communication and design skills and a handful completed school projects under my belt.
-Needless to say, my first client collaboration was a trial by fire.
+Additionally, I was a set of various communication and design skills and a handful of completed school projects under my belt.
+My first client collaboration was a trial by fire.
 However, it could have been worse.
-Lee Anne Hale, my client, was the perfect person to help me start my design career off right.
-Coincidentally, her business was all about life coaching (So, the perfect collaboration).
+Lee Anne Hale, my client, was the perfect person to help me start my design career.
+Coincidentally, her business was all about life coaching (So, the ideal collaboration).

 Lee Anne initially gave me a lot of freedom to design a brand for her.
 She also wasn’t afraid to tell me when something didn’t work (and there were a lot of things that didn’t work).
 Take a look at one of my first designs for “Talk to Lee Anne” compared to a final image.
 I learned that designing is all about the process.
 You got to find a middle ground in the relationship, so the product can flourish.
 Lee Anne pushed me to do better and I thank her for that.

 P.S.
 Looking back at some of my first drafts, I have no idea what the heck I was thinking.
 Fail.